 Introduction

-Every vehicle has its own unique identity.
-That identity is saved under a 17-character code known as a Vehicle Identification Number, or VIN.
+Every vehicle has a unique identity stored in a 17-character code known as the Vehicle Identification Number (VIN).
 Just like a fingerprint, no two vehicles can have the same VIN.
 This code has specific details such as where the vehicle was built, the manufacturer, and the type of model or engine.

 If you’re in Ontario and plan to scrap, insure, or sell your vehicle, decoding the VIN is a crucial first step to verifying ownership, getting to know your vehicle better, and making sure all your records are correct.
 Continue reading if you want to learn how to decode your VIN and why it matters when dealing with scrap cars.